Connect with others who understand.

 Unfortunately, there’s no cure or way to reverse PBC.
 Your liver can regenerate and grow new tissue, but PBC causes permanent damage.
 You’ll work closely with your doctor to find the best treatment plan to help slow disease progression and prevent the need for a liver transplant.

-The U.S. Food and Drug Administration (FDA) has approved two PBC treatments.
+The U.S. Food and Drug Administration (FDA) has approved three PBC treatments.
 Ursodeoxycholic acid (UDCA) — also known as ursodiol (Actigall and Urso) — and obeticholic acid (Ocaliva) are bile acid medications.
 They help keep bile flowing from the liver into the digestive system to treat PBC and reduce the amount of bile salts in your body.
 These drugs are known to slow the progression of PBC but can’t reverse fibrosis.

 Be sure to talk to your doctor if your PBC symptoms change over time.
 It may be a sign your disease is progressing.
 They can prescribe treatments to help relieve your symptoms, such as: